johnfraserss/ICS3U/Assignments/02 - Hardware/README.md

 Presentation Schedule
 ------------------
-*These dates and groups are for Mr. Seidel's class only.
-For Mr. Ghorvei's class, see Mr. Ghorvei*
+*These dates and groups are for Mr. Seidel's morning class only.
+For the afternoon class, see your teacher.

 - September 10th: Group #1, 4, 7
 - September 11th: Group #2, 5, 8